 Reduce Caffeine Intake

 Organic, black coffee actually offers benefits for our health when consumed in moderation.
 However, adding cream, milk or sugar to it, and indulging in several cups each day can lead to health problems.
-You don’t have to give up your morning pick-me-up, just try to reduce it to one or two cups and day and try drinking it black or adding healthier alternatives, like plant-based milk and stevia.
+You don’t have to give up your morning pick-me-up, just try to reduce it to one or two cups a day and try drinking it black or adding healthier alternatives, like plant-based milk and stevia.

 Identify and Avoid Food Allergies